srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

        at Microsoft.Azure.Devices.Provisioning.Client.Transport.ProvisioningTransportHandlerAmqp.RegisterAsync(ProvisioningTransportRegisterMessage message, CancellationToken cancellationToken)
     ```

-You have completed the registration, configuration, and retirement as part of the IoT devices life cycle with Device Provisioning Service.
+You have completed the registration, configuration, and deprovisioning as part of the IoT devices life cycle with Device Provisioning Service.